 It is available when there is a long term capital gain on the sale of any capital asset other than a residential house property.
 To claim this exemption, the NRI has to purchase one house property, within one year before the date of transfer or 2 years after the date of transfer or construct one house property within 3 years after the date of transfer of the capital asset.
 This new house property must be situated in India and should not be sold within 3 years of its purchase or construction.

 Also, the NRI should not own more than one house property (besides the new house) and nor should the NRI purchase within a period of 2 years or construct within a period of 3 years any other residential house.
 Here the entire sale receipt is required to be invested.
 If the entire sale receipt is invested then the capital gains are fully exempt otherwise the exemption is allowed proportionately.

 Exemption is also available under Section 54 EC

 If you can save the tax on your long term capital gains by investing them in certain bonds.
 Bonds issued by the National Highway Authority of India (NHAI) or Rural Electrification Corporation (REC) have been specified for this purpose.
-These are redeemable after 3 years and must not be sold before the lapse of 3 years from the date of sale of the house property.
+These are redeemable after 5 years (Prior to 2018, it was 3 years) and must not be sold before the lapse of 5 years (Prior to 2018, it was 3 years) from the date of sale of the house property.
 Note that you cannot claim this investment under any other deduction.
 You are allowed a period of 6 months to invest in these bonds – though to be able to claim this exemption, you will have to invest before the return filing date.
 The Budget for 2014 has specified that you are allowed to invest a maximum of Rs 50 lakhs in a financial year in these bonds.